eskoimex/jwt-auth-api-endpoints/README.md

 # jwt-auth-api-endpoints

- Register, Login and Logout end-points
+ Register, Login and Logout end-points with Laravel (PHP MVC)